openx/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 #### Step 1: Create Ad View

-In the MoPub integration scenario the MoPub's SDK plays the central role in managing ad views in the application's UI.
+In the scenario with MoPub integration the MoPub's SDK plays the central role in managing ad views in the application's UI.
 You have to create and place MoPub's Ad View into the app page.
-If a winning bid on Apollo wins in the MoPub waterfall, it will be rendered via Mediation in the place of the original MoPub's Ad View by the Apollo SDK.
+If a winning bid on Apollo wins in the MoPub waterfall it will be rendered via Mediation in the place of original MoPub's Ad View by Apollo SDK.

 #### Step 2: Create Ad Unit

-Create the **`MoPubBannerAdUnit`** object with parameters:
+Create the **MoPubBannerAdUnit** object with parameters:

-- **`configId`** - an ID of Stored Impression on the Apollo server
+- **configId** - an ID of Stored Impression on the Apollo server
-- **`size`** - the size of the ad unit which will be used in the bid request.
+- **size** - the size of the ad unit which will be used in the bid request.

 #### Step 3: Fetch Demand

-To run an auction on Apollo, run the `fetchDemand()` method which performs several actions:
+To run an auction on Apollo run the `fetchDemand()` method which performs several actions:

 - Makes a bid request to Apollo
 - Sets up the targeting keywords to the MoPub's ad unit